Avoid These Hardwood Floor Cleaning Products

 Furniture Polish

 Furniture polish contains silicones that can create a slippery surface on hardwood floors.
 This can make your floors hazardous and result in residue buildup over time.
 Avoid using furniture polish as a floor cleaner.
+Many effective hardwood floor cleaners come in a spray bottle, making them easy to apply without leaving a slippery residue.

 Saturating Floor Polish

 While floor polishes can add shine and protection, overusing them can create an uneven, sticky surface.
 Using this type of finish will prevent future maintenance coats from properly adhering to your floor.
+Using the right floor cleaner can help maintain the shine and protection of your hardwood floors without creating an uneven surface.

 Dirty Cleaning Tools